2021 bear hunting regulations are expected to be available on Tuesday, June 1.

 The Department of Natural Resources revised bear permit area boundaries in 1987 to allow for less restrictive taking of bear around the margins of their range.
 The number of bear hunters in this marginal area is not limited.
-As a result, 2019 bear season licensing will consist of two types:
+As a result, 2021 bear season licensing will consist of these types:

 - Permit areas: A limited number of bear licenses will be issued through preference system drawings (see map).

 - A no-quota area: That part of the state outside the permit areas.
-An unlimited number of licenses will be available, and no application or drawing is required.
+An unlimited number of licenses will be available.
+No application or drawing is required.

 |Limits||One adult bear per licensed hunter in quota areas|